yahoo/invirtualenv/doc/source/configuration.rst

 #####################################

 The [docker_container] section contains the settings used to create a docker container containing the python application in a virtualenv.
-This sectiion allows for adding settings used to create the docker container.
+This section allows for adding settings used to create the docker container.

 The docker plugin will generate basic sane container based on the defaults and values